 You can use your charcoal stick and thumb to measure key points from the reference photo over to the canvas.
 Or you can use a proportional divider to help measure key points.
 If you’re working from a reference photo that is a different size than the canvas, you can use a grid to help you get the drawing in more accurately.
 The reference and canvas should be the same proportion i.e. 6×6 photo, 10×10 canvas.

-Above you can see where I have started to paint in the dark areas first to help me establish the portrait.
+Above you can see where I have started to paint in the dark areas first to help me establish the values in the portrait.
 This was done with burnt umber and ultramarine blue using a filbert brush.
 I use Gamblin oil paints.
 If you don’t want to buy a whole set, you can get tubes from Dick Blick along with any other art supplies you might need.

 Painting A Cat Step 2: Add Mid-Tone Values